Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/sasl-ht.md

 (SMTP, IMAP, SIP, …) could build such a mechanism based on SASL-HT too (if applicable).

-The current version of SASL-HT in the draft is Version1.
-Version2 HT-* tries to mitigate effects of token theft on the server.
+The current version of SASL-HT in the draft is Simple HT variant.
+Enhanced HT-* tries to mitigate effects of token theft on the server but introduces additional complexity.

-Version1 HT-*
+Simple HT-*
 ============

 Prelude